Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Supplementary Note 3: Case Study for LLM-Derived Traits

-To generate the examples, for each trait-value pair, we select a random physician with the highest confidence, with 5 to 10 reviews.
-For each physician's whole online reviews, we then filtered the reviews to retain only those containing language relevant to the target trait.
-To preserve privacy, we removed all identifiable information including names, dates, and platform details, while keeping the review indices for reference.
-Within each selected review, we highlighted the specific phrases that served as evidence.
+For each trait-value pair, we sampled one physician with 5--10 reviews and the highest extraction confidence.
+From that physician's reviews, we kept only those containing language relevant to the target trait.
+We removed all identifiable information (names, dates, platform details) to preserve privacy, while keeping review indices for reference.
+Within each selected review, the phrases that served as evidence are shown in bold.

-\subsection{1.
-Openness}
+\subsection{3.1 Openness}

-\subsubsection{1.1 Definition}
+\subsubsection{Definition}

-Reflects intellectual curiosity, creativity, and receptiveness to new ideas and approaches—traits that may influence diagnostic flexibility and problem-solving
+Reflects intellectual curiosity, creativity, and receptiveness to new ideas and approaches, traits that may influence diagnostic flexibility and problem-solving

-\subsubsection{1.2 Examples for High / Moderate to High}
+\subsubsection{Examples for High / Moderate to High}

-\begin{quote} \#6 \\ She is caring, compassionate, a brilliant researcher and admired by other MDs and hospital staff.
+\begin{quote} \#6 \\ She is caring, compassionate, a \textbf{brilliant researcher} and admired by other MDs and hospital staff.
 She figuratively held my hand during heart valve replacement surgery. \end{quote}

 \begin{quote} \#7 \\ An excellent and caring physician.
 I have been her patient for many years and she is consistently, attentive, and responsive.
 Her interest in me and my overall health is very comforting.
-She answers all my questions and enlists me as a partner in my care. \end{quote}
+She answers all my questions and \textbf{enlists me as a partner in my care}. \end{quote}

 \begin{quote} \#8 \\ Outstanding.
-She is very smart, kind, and extraordinarily thorough.
-Without a doubt she is a leader in her field. \end{quote}
+She is very smart, kind, and \textbf{extraordinarily thorough}.
+Without a doubt she is a \textbf{leader in her field}. \end{quote}

-\subsubsection{1.3 Examples for Low / Moderate to Low}
+\subsubsection{Examples for Low / Moderate to Low}

-\begin{quote} \#0 \\ Her office charged me 500 dollars for a 5 minute visit in which she came in, removed a wart from my finger, and was halfway out the door before I could get a word in edgewise to let her know I had another on my thumb (which I'd already mentioned to the receptionist, the nurse, and probably the security guy in the lobby, even). \end{quote}
+\begin{quote} \#0 \\ Her office charged me 500 dollars for a 5 minute visit in which she came in, removed a wart from my finger, and was \textbf{halfway out the door before I could get a word in edgewise} to let her know I had another on my thumb (which I'd already mentioned to the receptionist, the nurse, and probably the security guy in the lobby, even). \end{quote}

 \begin{quote} \#5 \\ I went to this doctor based on reviews.
-While I am sure she is competent, her ``bedside manner'' is less than stellar.
-I felt my appointment for an all over skin cancer check was rushed (which it was), like she could've cared less, and then taking a couple of spots off which was just done in a perfunctory manner.
-When I told my sister I went for this skin cancer check, she asked me if I was checked between my toes and down my legs.
-I wasn't. \end{quote}
+While I am sure she is competent, her ``bedside manner'' is less than stellar. \textbf{I felt my appointment for an all over skin cancer check was rushed (which it was), like she could've cared less}, and then taking a couple of spots off which was just done in a perfunctory manner.
+When I told my sister I went for this skin cancer check, she asked me if I was checked between my toes and down my legs. \textbf{I wasn't.} \end{quote}